 Students are admitted to the Automotive Body Repair Technology program through the regular college admission procedures (see Admission Regulations section).
-Students will receive a one-year Certificate, two-year Certificate and/or an Associate of Applied Science (A.A.S.) degree upon satisfactory completion of the program of study and upon making formal application for graduation (see Curricula section).
+Students will receive a one-year Certificate upon satisfactory completion of the program of study and upon making formal application for graduation (see Curricula section).

-The Automotive Body Repair Technology program carries three award options, a one-year Certificate, a two-year Certificate, and an A.A.S. degree.
 The one-year Certificate is TSI exempt, however, those not meeting TSI requirements are encouraged to enroll in the appropriate developmental course(s).